Overview – Social Influence

 Whether a person has an internal or external locus of control may affect their level of conformity and obedience:

-Conformity: In general, research suggests that people with an internal locus of control are less likely to conform to group influence than people with an external locus of control (e.g. Avtgis (1998)).
+Conformity: A meta-analysis by Avtgis (1998) found that people with an internal locus of control are less likely to conform to group influence than people with an external locus of control.

 Obedience: Research linking obedience and locus of control is more mixed, but leans in the direction of also suggesting that those with an internal locus of control are less likely to obey an authority figure than those with an external locus of control.
 This may be because people with an internal locus of control feel they have control over their actions and thus are able to resist the influence of an authority figure.